-Because failure to comply with legal entity regulations can cause legal issues or result in financial penalties, potentially diminishing the standing of your company in the eyes of local authorities and impacting your business.
+Failure to comply with legal entity regulations can cause legal issues or result in financial penalties, potentially diminishing the standing of your company in the eyes of local authorities and impacting your business.

 Financial regulatory compliance is a crucial aspect of corporate compliance, and one of the key services offered as part of a package of corporate secretarial services, which is widely referred to as ‘cosec.’

 If you are considering company formation in Mexico, the following guide will give you an overview of the financial regulatory compliance requirements your business will need to meet.

 If you already have ongoing operations in Mexico, or have queries about market entry, contact us today to discuss how we can help you support your business.

 Table of Contents

 Company Cosec – Mexican market offers investment opportunities

 Mexico is the second-largest economy in Latin America, with a GDP of more than $1.4 trillion (all figures in USD) – a figure only exceeded in the region by Brazil.
 In just the first H1 of 2023 alone, Mexico generated more than $38.6 billion in foreign direct investment (FDI).